 Read the rest of Madeline's interview on our website.

-Malahat Promotions Manager Patrick Grace talks with Kate Cayley on folklore, obsession, and death in her short story, "The Fetch."
+Malahat Promotions Manager PJ Grace talks with Kate Cayley on folklore, obsession, and death in her short story, "The Fetch."

 PG: The narrator is a retired man who spends his days pottering about the house and spying on his neighbour, Harold, who he believes to be a harbinger of death.
 How much of the narrator’s paranoia, and his belief in his ex-wife’s folkloric tales, stems from a yearning to find fulfillment, or even excitement, in his otherwise mundane life?